GillLart/CS1534Assesment4/README.md

   The text on the home page must describe the function of each page in the website All Images must be visible
-  On smaller view ports the text (i.e. mobile, tablet etc..), images an navigation bar mush adjust to fit the view port
+  On smaller view ports the text (i.e. mobile, tablet etc..), images an navigation bar mush adjust to fit the view port display flip books of my artwork and a video of my computing project

   Challenges faced:
   integrating the notifications into the current